Posetal Diagrams for Logically-Structured Semistrict Higher Categories: Introduction

 Here we exploit this duality to put forward a \emph{posetal zigzag construction}, directly generalizing the existing linear zigzag construction.
 While the linear zigzag construction yields a notion of higher category which is purely compositional, we conjecture that the posetal zigzag construction will yield a notion of higher category with richer categorical structure, but retaining a geometrical essence which could in principle be implemented in a similar tool to \homotopyio.
 Establishing this conjecture will require considerable future work.

 In this paper we take the first steps, giving the first detailed investigation of posetal zigzags.
 We begin here with an informal illustration of posetal zigzags, generalizing the linear example of Figure~\ref{fig:introlinearzigzag} above.
-In Figure~\ref{fig:introposetalzigzag} we illustrate the posetal zigzag construction for the poset $\{x\,\,\,\,\, y\}$, with two disconnected objects.
+In Figure~\ref{fig:introposetalzigzag} we illustrate the posetal zigzag construction for the poset $\{x\ |\ y\}$, with two disconnected objects.
 While the linear zigzags in Figure~\ref{fig:introlinearzigzag} had a linear sequence of time slices (since $a$ must precede $b$), here a richer structure appears, with $x$ and $y$ now interpreted as ``events'' that can occur in either order.
 Now we have a dual distributive lattice $D=\FinPos(\{ x \,\,\,\,y\}, \{\bot \to \top\})$ with elements $\{\}$, $\{x\}$, $\{y\}$, $\{x,y\}$ under the subset order, once again denoting in braces the preimage of $\top$.
 Our regular and singular levels are indexed by pairs of related elements $[A,B]$ in $D$, which we call \emph{intervals}; by construction, $A,B$ will be subsets of the original poset, with $A \subseteq B$.
 For this example there are 9 such intervals, and we list them on the left of Figure~\ref{fig:introposetalzigzag}, once again considering them as distinct ``time slices''.
-For example, $[\{x\}, \{x,y\}]$ represents the time slice in which $x$ has already occurred, and $y$ is in the moment of occurring; while $[\{y\}, \{y\}]$ represents the time slice where $y$ has occurred, and $x$ has yet to occur.
-More generally, one can interpret any interval $[A,B]$ as the time slice in which the events $A$ has already occurred, and the events $B/A$ are occurring at that exact moment.
+For example, $[\{x\}, \{x,y\}]$ represents the time slice in which $x$ has already occurred, and $y$ is in the moment of occurring.
+More generally, one can interpret any interval $[A,B]$ as the time slice in which the events $A$ has already occurred, and the events $B \setminus A$ are occurring at that exact moment.